bioacoustic-ai/bacpipe/README.md

 - trained on bird song data

 Perch_Bird is a EFficientNet B1 model trained on the entire Xeno-canto database.

+### Perch_V2
+- CNN
+- supervised learning
+- trained on birds, amphibians, insects and mammals (xeno-canto, iNaturalis, Tierstimmenarchiv)

+Perch V2 or Perch 2.0 is the updated version of the Perch model from bioacousticians at Google.
+The model is a EfficientNetB3, trained on a very large database of various species.
+The classifier is able to distinguish 14795 different species.

 ### SurfPerch
 - CNN